Sentiment analysis: Evaluation

 The accuracy of a sentiment analysis system is, in principle, how well it agrees with human judgments.
 This is usually measured by variant measures based on precision and recall over the two target categories of negative and positive texts.
 However, according to research human raters typically only agree about 80% of the time (see Inter-rater reliability).

 On the other hand, computer systems will make very different errors than human assessors, and thus the figures are not entirely comparable.
 For instance, a computer system will have trouble with negations, exaggerations, jokes, or sarcasm, which typically are easy to handle for a human reader: some errors a computer system makes will seem overly naive to a human.
 In general, the utility for practical commercial tasks of sentiment analysis as it is defined in academic research has been called into question, mostly since the simple one-dimensional model of sentiment from negative to positive yields rather little actionable information for a client worrying about the effect of public discourse on e.g. brand or corporate reputation.

 To better fit market needs, evaluation of sentiment analysis has moved to more task-based measures, formulated together with representatives from PR agencies and market research professionals.
 The focus in e.g. the RepLab evaluation data set is less on the content of the text under consideration and more on the effect of the text in question on brand reputation.

 Because evaluation of sentiment analysis is becoming more and more task based, each implementation needs a separate training model to get a more accurate representation of sentiment for a given data set.
 As LLM-based answer engines become more widespread, evaluation methods have expanded to include tools that track how these systems reference entities.
-Illustrating emerging approaches to assessing contextual weighting and sentiment in LLM outputs include Semrushs AI Visibility Toolkit or Enterprise AIO, which analyse how entities are presented within generated responses.
+Illustrating emerging approaches to assessing contextual weighting and sentiment in LLM outputs include Semrush's AI Visibility Toolkit or Enterprise AIO, which analyse how entities are presented within generated responses.